What is this medication?

-What may interact with this medicine?
+What may interact with this medication?

-Do not take this medicine with any of the following medications:
+Do not take this medication with any of the following:

-This medicine may also interact with the following medications:
+This medication may also interact with the following:

-- certain medicines for Parkinson's disease like levodopa
+- Levodopa or other medications for Parkinson's disease

-- narcotic medicines for pain
+- Narcotic medications for pain

-- other medicines that prolong the QT interval (cause an abnormal heart rhythm) like dofetilide, ziprasidone
+- Other medications that prolong the QT interval (an abnormal heart rhythm)

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.